 Detailed information on the Tuition Waiver Program can be found on the Benefits and Well-Being page.
 Note: This content is hosted on our internal faculty and staff site, Connect, which requires Laurier network credentials to access.
 If you have any questions, please contact email@example.com.

-Full-time employees with a Limited-Term appointment of one year or more, with an anticipated end date that is after the final add date for the applicable academic term in which the appointment ends, and who have completed their probationary period, are eligible to receive a one-hundred percent (100%) waiver of the domestic academic tuition fees (or equivalent) for undergraduate and graduate courses taken at Laurier and at the Waterloo Lutheran Seminary, with the exception of the MBA program offered at the Toronto campus, and any executive style graduate degree program.
+Full-time employees with a Limited-Term appointment of one year or more, with an anticipated end date that is after the final add date for the applicable academic term in which the appointment ends, and who have completed their probationary period, are eligible to receive a one-hundred percent (100%) waiver of the domestic academic tuition fees (or equivalent) for undergraduate and graduate courses taken at Laurier and at Martin Luther University College, with the exception of the MBA program offered at the Toronto campus, and any executive style graduate degree program.
 This waiver is restricted to three full courses or six half courses in each 12 month period, commencing May 1 each year.
 Members will be responsible for the cost of private instruction, course material, books, registration and examination fees, exemption fees, and other incidental fees.

 Should the university end the employee’s appointment prior to the anticipated end date, and the employee has registered for courses in the academic term in which the appointment ends, the employee shall be eligible for the tuition waiver.